Azure/batch-shipyard/docs/00-introduction.md

 as part of any recurring schedule.

-Files required as part of a task or generated as a side-effect of a task can be referenced using a compute job heirarchy or a compute node heirarchy (if the absolute file location is known).
+Files required as part of a task or generated as a side-effect of a task can be referenced using a compute job hierarchy or a compute node hierarchy (if the absolute file location is known).
 Files existing on compute nodes can be transferred to any accessible endpoint, including Azure Storage.
 Files may also be fetched from live compute nodes (i.e., nodes that have not yet